 Another hot beverage that will make you feel nice and warm during those chilly early mornings or late evening hours.

 Coffee also has the ability to keep you awake, if needed.
 This can be an advantage when night fishing and actually having to stay awake, if you, for example, have to guard your rods.

-Same goes for coffee as for tea; either you bring it ready in a thermos, or you make it fresh on the bank.
+The same goes for coffee as for tea; either you bring it ready in a thermos, or you make it fresh on the bank.

 This is a special tip for fishing trips.
-Just take an empty 1 or 2 liter bottle and fill it with your homemade lemonade.
+Just take an empty 1 or 2-liter bottle and fill it with your homemade lemonade.
 This is a good alternative when fishing with kids.

 You can both make the lemonade with them at home and then drink it together while fishing.
 It’s a fun activity to do with them, prior to your trip!

 All you need is water, a lemon or lime, and some sugar (you will find the right amount of each after some testing).
 Just heat up the water a little, so that the sugar can dissolve well, and then put it in the fridge to cool down, before heading off to the water.

 Now that you have gotten a few ideas about good and easy foods to bring on your fishing trips, let’s take a look at some of the gear that can be used to prepare that food.

 There are plenty of alternatives out there, but a standard propane or charcoal grill is definitely your best choice for a fishing trip.

 I really like small grills that have short legs and hence are close to the ground, both for easier transportation and more stability and safety when barbecuing.